Climate change and civilizational collapse

 Climate change and civilizational collapse refers to a hypothetical risk that the negative impacts of climate change might reduce global socioeconomic complexity to the point that complex human civilization effectively ends around the world, with humanity reduced to a less developed state.
-This hypothetical risk is typically associated with the idea of a massive reduction of human population caused by the direct and indirect impacts of climate change, and also with a permanent reduction of Earth's carrying capacity.
-Finally, it is sometimes suggested that a civilizational collapse caused by climate change would soon be followed by human extinction.
+This hypothetical risk is typically associated with the idea of a massive reduction of the human population caused by the direct and indirect impacts of climate change, as well as a permanent reduction of Earth's carrying capacity.
+Finally, it is sometimes suggested that a civilizational collapse caused by climate change would soon lead to human extinction.

 Some researchers connect historical examples of societal collapse with adverse changes in local and/or global weather patterns.
 In particular, the 4.2-kiloyear event, a millennial-scale megadrought which took place in Africa and Asia between 5,000 and 4,000 years ago, has been linked with the collapse of the Old Kingdom in Egypt, the Akkadian Empire in Mesopotamia, the Liangzhu culture in the lower Yangtze River area and the Indus Valley Civilization.
 In Europe, the General Crisis of the Seventeenth Century, which was defined by events such as crop failure and the Thirty Years' War, took place during the Little Ice Age.
 In 2011, a general connection was proposed between adverse climate variations and long-term societal crises during the preindustrial times.
 Drought might have been a contributing factor to the Classic Maya collapse between the 7th and 9th centuries.
 However, all of these events were limited to individual human societies: a collapse of the entire human civilization would be historically unprecedented.